 Reason #5: River Days Start Earlier!

 On a river cruise, the day tends to start quite early as guests disembark for their included excursions.
 We often left the ship at 8 or 9 am.
-This is quite the contrast to ocean cruises and land resorts where many guests chose to stay up late and sleep away the morning.

-In the morning there will usually be an included excursion.
-Attendance to these isn’t mandatory of but most guests do get up and go on the excursions.
-On my Emerald Waterways river cruise, there were often other excursions in the afternoons like a guided hike up a mountain or a walk into town.
+On my Emerald Waterways river cruise, there were often other excursions in the afternoons – like a guided hike up a mountain or a walk into town.
 We took part in these as much as we could.

 Quieter Evenings

 Due to the fact that guests are up early and usually worn out by the early evening there simply isn’t the need for so much late evening entertainment.
-That said, on our Saga river cruise the live music did go on until midnight on a few nights!
-The karaoke night was particularly popular with guests.

 Will I be Bored on a River Cruise?

-The answer to this question depends completely on what you want to do on your vacations.
 By picking the right cruise line and the right river you can make the cruise as busy or as relaxing as you’d like.

-If you’re somebody who wants to be hiking up mountains in the afternoon and enjoying a BBQ on the deck for dinner there is a river cruise line to suit you.
+If you’re somebody who wants to be hiking up mountains in the afternoon or enjoying a BBQ on the deck for dinner – there is a river cruise line to suit you.
 If you’re somebody who would prefer to sit by the pool with a good book, there are river cruise lines for you too.

 Saga River Cruise – Review and Guide (Food, Entertainment, Ships, and More)